A perturbative construction of primitive forms from log Landau-Ginzburg mirrors of toric manifolds: Introduction

 In this paper, we introduced the notion of a \emph{logarithmic Landau-Ginzburg model} (abbrev. \emph{log LG model}), which is essentially given by equipping the central (singular) fiber $X = X_0$ of the mirror family $\mathscr{X}$ with a natural \emph{log structure} (see Definition \ref{log LG model}).
 For instance, the log LG model mirror to $Y = \mathbb{P}^2$ is given by equipping the singular surface $X = X_0 = \{(z_1, z_2, z_3) \in \C^3: z_1 z_2 z_3 = 0 \}$ (a union of 3 copies of $\mathbb{C}^2$) with a log structure and the superpotential is the restriction $f$ of the function $z_1 + z_2 + z_3$ to $X_0 \subset \C^3$.

 Our main result is a perturbative construction of primitive forms from the log LG model mirror to a projective toric manifold, and therefore a construction of a logarithmic Frobenius manifold structure on the base of its universal unfolding (see Section \ref{sec:deformation} and the proof of Theorem \ref{main theorem} for details): \begin{theorem} Let $(X^\dag, \phi, f)$ be the logarithmic Landau-Ginzburg model mirror to a projective toric manifold $Y$.
-Then there is a perturbative construction of primitive forms which yields a logarithmic Frobenius manifold structure on the base space $\ST$ of the universal unfolding of $(X^\dag, \phi, f)$. \end{theorem} The construction of primitive forms and Frobenius manifold structures is along the lines of the perturbative approach pioneered by Li-Li-Saito \cite{LLS}, which is a complex differential-geometric framework inspired by the BCOV gauge theory of polyvector fields on Calabi-Yau manifolds \cite{BCOV}.
-Indeed, our results can be viewed as the second example of the general construction in \cite{LLS}, after the example of exceptional unimodular singularities in \cite{LLSS}.
-More precisely, our primitive forms and Frobenius manifold structures are all determined perturbatively from the central degenerate fiber $X = X_0$ of the mirror LG family (or the log LG mirror).
-This is in sharp contrast with previous constructions, which rely on either the whole or the punctured mirror LG family.
+Then there is a perturbative construction of primitive forms which yields a logarithmic Frobenius manifold structure on the base space $\ST$ of the universal unfolding of $(X^\dag, \phi, f)$. \end{theorem} The construction of primitive forms and Frobenius manifold structures is along the lines of the perturbative, explicit approach using polyvector fields pioneered by Li-Li-Saito \cite{LLS} (see also \cite{MSaito89, MSaito18}), which is a complex differential-geometric framework inspired by the BCOV gauge theory on Calabi-Yau manifolds \cite{BCOV}.
+Indeed, our results can be viewed as the second application of the general construction and explicit perturbative formula in \cite{LLS}, after that of exceptional unimodular singularities in \cite{LLSS}.
+More precisely, our primitive forms and Frobenius manifold structures can all be determined perturbatively and explicitly from the central degenerate fiber $X = X_0$ of the mirror LG family (or the log LG mirror).
+This is in sharp contrast with previous constructions, which rely on either the entire or punctured mirror LG family.